ivotron/popper2-paper/paper/paper.md

 ## Workflow Execution Engine

-The Popper workflow execution engine[^popperrepo] is composed of several components that talk to each other during workflow execution.
+The Popper workflow execution engine[^popperrepo] is composed of several components that talk to each other during a workflow execution.
 The vital architectural components of the system are described in detail throughout this section.
 The architecture of the Popper workflow engine is shown in @Fig:arch;